What is CertLink?

 There is no difference in cost between participating in CertLink versus taking the MOC examination for diplomates who are currently participating in MOC.
-To participate in CertLink, diplomates must be current with annual MOC dues, and pay a one-time $615 examination fee, which is the same fee paid by diplomates who will take the 2018 MOC examination.
-Diplomates who continue to participate in CertLink will only have to pay the annual MOC dues in 2019, which is currently $400.
+To participate in CertLink, diplomates must be current with annual MOC dues, and pay the same fee paid by diplomates who will take the MOC exam in the current year.
+Diplomates who continue to participate in CertLink will only have to pay the annual MOC dues, which is currently $500.

-Can I still take the MOC examination prior to expiration of my certification in 2018 – 2021, or do I have to enroll in CertLink?
+Can I still take the MOC examination prior to expiration of my certification, or do I have to enroll in CertLink?

-If I take the MOC examination, can I still participate in the CertLink pilot?
+If I take the MOC examination, can I still participate in CertLink?

-If you start participating in the CertLink pilot and take the MOC examination, you must pass the MOC examination to continue to participate in CertLink.
-If you pass the MOC examination, you will receive a certificate that expires 10 years after the expiration date of your current certificate.
-Your continued participation in the CertLink pilot becomes voluntary.
+If you start participating in CertLink and take the MOC examination, you must pass the MOC examination to continue to participate in CertLink.
+If you pass the MOC examination, you will receive a new time-limited certificate.

 If I have a lifetime certificate and enroll in CertLink, will my lifetime certificate be replaced with a new certificate?

 You will always have a lifetime certificate, and your participation in CertLink is voluntary, but you may choose to participate in CertLink for the educational benefits as well as to fulfill the requirements of MOC.

 Diplomates with lifetime certificate who participate in CertLink and meet all MOC standards, will be designated as “Participating in MOC” on the ABMS public website, www.certificationmatters.org.